CuriousBias/notes/other_notes/environment/git_use.md

             - go through rebase steps
     5. Save any changes (shouldn't there be no changes?)
     6. Don't forget to force **Push** changes ```% git push -f```
-2. Interactive rebase
-- This has many options.
-One is to squash commits (reduce number)
+2. Simple interactive rebase to squash commits (reduce number)
     1. Same first 3 steps to checkout, pull origin and switch to feature
     2. Initiate rebase ```% git rebase -i HEAD~5``` (5 for five commits)
         Can also just do squash and rebase in one step with ```% git rebase -i master```